jlpg81/jlpg81/README.md

-### Hi there 👋

-<p>Welcome to my page!</p>
+### Welcome to my page! 👋

 <p>I'm Jorge, Fullstack Developer currently living in Barcelona, Spain.<p/>

 <h3>My interests</h3>
-<p>Im always willing to help out with projects that have a direct impact to make life better for people.
+<p>I enjoy working in projects that have a direct impact and make life better for people.
 If you think your project has what it takes, hit me up!</p>

 <h3>Some of the tools I use</h3>
 <p>